didaquis/symphart/README.md

 	* Then execute `php bin/console doctrine:database:create`.
 	* Now you can create entities with the command `php bin/console make:entity Foo` (where "Foo" will be the name of entity).
 You can use the same command to update an existing entity
 	* Execute `php bin/console doctrine:migrations:diff` to create migration file.
 Database migrations are a way to safely update your database schema both locally and on production.
 Then execute the migration with the command `php bin/console doctrine:migrations:migrate`.
 Now your database will be upgrade to new structure.
+	* If you edit Entity files, you need to run `php bin/console doctrine:migrations:diff` and `php bin/console doctrine:migrations:migrate` commands to sync database.
 * Install Assets manager: `composer require symfony/asset`
 * Install form component: `composer require form`